-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Outline solutions provided along with group and individual analytical feedback for courseworks.
 Examination feedback summarising strengths and weaknesses of the class.

 Individual feedback on submissions from lecturer and/or demonstrators in laboratory sessions.